FarronF/limerick-council-meetings/meetings/2018/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13 December 2017.md

 The Senior Executive Engineer, stated that a further trial hole tests had been carried out at

 the Clash Road site along with trial hole testing at three other sites.
+The GPR survey on St.
+---
-The GPR survey on St.--- Mary’s Graveyard and the Church of Ireland Graveyard was carried out and results will be
+Mary’s Graveyard and the Church of Ireland Graveyard was carried out and results will be

 available shortly.
 The Members requested they be informed of the results when available.